Skip to Content

 17. Fruit

 Perfect at any time of the year, easy to pack, and nutritious all at the same time.

-Bring along a variety of fruit that your family enjoys eating such as apples, oranges, and grapes.
+Bring along a variety of fruits that your family enjoys eating such as apples, oranges, and grapes.
 If they’re in season, strawberries and raspberries will keep well in the shade for up to two days.

-18. Canned fruit
+18. Canned Fruit

 Fruit canned in water is a quick way to get your kids to eat fruit when you don’t have the room for fresh.
 Bring a few different choices such as peaches, pears, apple sauce, or fruit cocktail.